brendanmanning/LevelKit/README.md

     lvl.loadFile(name: "Map") // Code above should be in a file called Map.3dlevel lvl.setView(scn: yourcurrentscene)
     lvl.start()

+## Installation
+Copy LevelKit.swift into your Xcode project and you're good to go!
+Everything is contained in that single file!

 ## What's supported?
 Right now, the following geometries are supported: